marcuswestin/store.js/README.md

 Storages
 --------
-Store.js will pick the best available storage, and automatically falls back to the first added storage that works.
+Store.js will pick the best available storage, and automatically falls back to the first added storage that works:

-#### List of all Storages
+### List of all Storages

 - [all.js](storages/all.js)                                     All the storages in one handy place.
 - [cookieStorage.js](storages/cookieStorage.js)                 Store values in cookies.
 Useful for Safari Private mode.